Did you know that there are hobbies to make money from just about anything you do in your free time?

 You have probably seen affiliate links in action when with Refer-A-Friend programs that give you a cash reward for friends and family you personally refer to a site you use & love.

-6. Sell Products from Your Own Website
+6. Sell Products

-In addition to building an online portfolio or earning money from affiliate income, you can also use your site as an online store.
+In addition to building an online portfolio or making money from affiliate income, you can also use your site as an online store.

-To start selling, you will need to sign up for an online shopping cart like Shopify or Gumroad.
+To start selling, you will need to sign up for an online shopping cart like Shopify.
 These platforms allow you to embed a shopping cart and checkout page directly on your site.